AdobeDocs/analytics.ko-KR/help/technotes/ga-to-aa/reports/audience-reports.md

 The network report is approximately equal to the **Domain** dimension.

-1. In the components menu, locate the **Domain** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Domain** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Domain](../../../components/c-variables/dimensionslist/reports-domains.md) dimension in the Components user guide for more information.

 ## 모바일 - 개요

-The mobile overview report is approximately equal to the **Mobile Device Type** dimension. &#39; 기타&#39;값은 데스크톱 트래픽과 같습니다.
+The mobile overview report is approximately equal to the **Mobile Device Type** dimension. ' 기타'값은 데스크톱 트래픽과 같습니다.

-1. In the components menu, locate the **Mobile Device Type** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Mobile Device Type** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Mobile Device Type](../../../components/c-variables/dimensionslist/reports-device-types.md) dimension in the Components user guide for more information.